actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_detail.md

 GET Subject Details (by study-specific subject identifier)
 ---

-Returns one (or more) subjects (within requested study) with specific subject identifier.
+Returns one (or more) subjects (within requested study) with study-specific subject identifier.
 The subject identifier is required field when creating subject data records in the CentrePoint system.

 **Request:**

-    GET /v1/studies/{studyId}/subjectsbyidentifier/{subjectIdentifier}
+    GET /v1/studies/{StudyId}/subjectsbyidentifier/{SubjectIdentifier}

 **Notes:**